 A logarithmic first order fit the exponent of the data curve (for the lower third of the data points) is shown as a dotted thin black line.
 For this pattern the fit is proportional to frequency−0.989.
 The original chart was designed to have a scale-invariant 1/f (frequency−1) frequency spectrum— very close to the fit.
 The image was not downsampled, i.e., Resize large images, which would affect results, was unchecked.

 This plot lets you quickly observe the frequency spectrum of any image.

 - You can look at high quality images of various Dead Leaves and (Imatest) spilled coins charts.
 We have found that the Imatest Spilled Coins chart is very close to a -1 exponent, which ensures true scale invariance.
 Other commercially-available Dead Leaves charts have exponents closer to 0.9.

-- An “average scene” (a mythological beast if ever there was*) is supposed to have an exponent around 1.
-This is part of the justification for the design of the Dead Leaves chart (along with scale-invariance).
+- An “average scene” (a mythological beast if ever there was*) is supposed to have an exponent around -1.
+This is part of the justification for the design of the Dead Leaves and Spilled Coins charts (along with scale-invariance).
 You can look at the spectrum for any scene (or portion of a scene) to try to verify this.

 Full view (zoom out) restores the original full image view: it zooms out the image (double-click often doesn’t work).

 Data cursor lets you see a Data cursor when you click on the image.
 Example on right.
 Click on Data cursor (toggle button, which has a yellow background when active) to turn this function on or off.
 Right-click on the data cursor to remove it.

 EXIF displays selected EXIF data (metadata contained in the file) below the image.
 For full EXIF data, use the File dropdown menu (Phil Harvey’s EXIFtool must be installed and selected).

 File dropdown menu lets you paste an image from clipboard, view all EXIF data, Save / display screen, or Close the program.